ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 2. Clone the repository to local: `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

-3. Go to [kernel.org](https://cdn.kernel.org/pub/linux/kernel/v5.x/) to download the kernel and unzip it to the `compile-kernel/kernle` directory.
-Enter the directory of the kernel such as `compile-kernel/kernle/linux-5.4.150`, run the personalized configuration selection command `make menuconfig` to select, and save it to generate a custom kernel `.config` file.
+3. For example, use the source code of [kernel.org](https://cdn.kernel.org/pub/linux/kernel/v5.x/) to compile, Please download the corresponding kernel and unzip it to the directory `compile-kernel/kernle`; If you use the source code of [flippy](https://github.com/unifreq) to compile, Please clone the source code of the specified kernel series such as `git clone --depth 1 https://github.com/unifreq/linux-5.4.y compile-kernel/kernle/linux-5.4.y` to the corresponding directory.
+After completion, enter the corresponding kernel such as `compile-kernel/kernle/linux-5.4.150` directory, Run the personalized configuration selection command `make menuconfig` to make a selection, save it after completion, A custom kernel `.config` configuration file will be generated in the kernel directory.

 4. Enter the root directory of `~/amlogic-s9xxx-armbian`, and then run the `sudo ./recompile -k 5.4.150` command to compile the kernel.
 The packaged kernel file is stored in the `compile-kernel/output` directory.